AdityaRajIITK/Mistral/README.md

-Mistral mmodel over nodedata table of postgres db
+Mistral model over nodedata table of postgres db for nl to sql